 Coal tar contains chemicals called polycyclic aromatic hydrocarbons, or PAHs.
-PAHs consist of fused rings that each resemble a benzene molecule.
-The chemicals are produced when substances that contain carbon undergo incomplete combustion.
-This process occurs when there isn't enough oxygen to turn all the carbon into carbon dioxide.
+The chemicals consist of fused rings that each resemble a benzene molecule.
+They are produced when substances that contain carbon undergo incomplete combustion.
+This process occurs when there isn't enough oxygen to turn all of the carbon into carbon dioxide.
 Some PAHs are thought to be carcinogens (chemicals that have the potential to cause cancer).

 PAHs are hydrocarbons, which means they contain only hydrogen and carbon atoms.
 Different PAHs contain a different number of rings.
-The black lines in the rings represent chemical bonds.
+The black lines in the rings shown above represent chemical bonds.

-Pavement sealant containing coal tar is sprayed on parking lots and driveways to protect them and to give them a dark black color, which many people like.
+Pavement sealer containing coal tar is sprayed on parking lots and driveways to protect them and to give them a dark black color, which many people like.
 It's sometimes applied to playgrounds as well.
-According to the United States Geological Survey (USGS), a coal tar sealant is commonly used in the central, eastern and southern parts of the United States, while an asphalt based sealant tends to be used in the western United States.
-Pavement sealants are sometimes known as sealcoat products.
-Sealants based on coal tar generally contain 20% to 30% coal tar pitch, which is the material that remains after coal tar is distilled.
+According to the United States Geological Survey (USGS), a coal tar sealer is commonly used in the central, eastern, and southern parts of the United States, while an asphalt sealer tends to be used in the western United States.
+Sealers based on coal tar generally contain 20% to 30% coal tar pitch, which is the material that remains after coal tar is distilled.
 Pure coal tar pitch is considered to be a carcinogen (a substance that is capable of causing cancer).

-A coal tar sealant isn't permanent.
+A coating of coal tar sealer isn't permanent.
 In fact, the manufacturers recommend that it's reapplied regularly at one to five year intervals, depending on the product.
-Dust is released from the sealant due to abrasion by vehicle tires.
-The dust can then be washed away by rain into soil or storm drains and eventually reach ponds, rivers or lakes.
-It can also be blown by wind or enter homes on the soles of shoes.
-In addition, the dust can be transferred to new areas on vehicle tires or by snow removal.
-Coal tire fumes are released from the sealed pavement in a process called volatilization.
+Dust is released from the sealer due to abrasion by vehicle tires.
+Rain then washes it into soil or storm drains.
+The dust eventually reach ponds, rivers, or lakes.
+It's also blown by wind or enters homes on the soles of shoes.
+In addition, it's transferred to new areas on vehicle tires or by snow removal.
+Coal tar fumes are released from the sealed pavement in a process called volatilization.

 Effect on Aquatic Life